akirk/friends/readme.txt

 You can turn your favorite blog into your personal newsletter by receiving full-post notification e-mails, using feed rules to filter out content you are not interested in.

 https://www.youtube.com/watch?v=4bz6GluXnsk

+=== Philosophy ===

+The Friends Plugin was built to make use of what WordPress provides:

+- You use the WordPress infrastructure (Gutenberg or Classic Editor, what you prefer) to create your posts.
+- If a post is private, only logged-in friends can see it.
+They can only log in through their own Friends plugin on their blog.
+- Therefore, your friend is just a user on your WordPress blog, their posts are theirs, you can delete them to unfriend them.
+- No extra tables: The Friends plugin just uses a post type, options and some taxonomies to store its data.
+When you delete the plugin, your WordPress will be slim like before.

+In future, I could see mobile apps instead of talking to a third party, to talk to your own blog.
+It will have your friends' posts already fetched.
+Maybe the apps will be specialized, like Twitter or Instagram, where you'd only interact with and create posts in the specific post format.

 The logo was created by Ramon Dodd, @ramonopoly.
 Thank you!